Submitting your documents

 - Please ensure that the declaration form, (if enclosed with the document request checklist letter you receive) is signed by all relevant parties and returned.
 Incomplete declaration forms will not be accepted and this could slow down your application process;

 - We only require photocopies of original documents; and

 - Documents will only be accepted in either English or Irish.

 You may have issues with the supply of certain documentation as they will not become available until later on in your college application process.

-Documentation which most commonly cause issuse are as follows;
+Documentation which most commonly cause issues are as follows;

-- CAO applicants who have opted to share their course details with SUSI do not need to submit an FCA.
+- CAO applicants who have opted to share their course details with SUSI do not need to submit a CCN form.
 The CAO will provide your course details to SUSI.

 - Evidence of Independent Residency You may be asked to submit documents as evidence of independent residency.
 The required documentation must be from both;

 - the year prior to entry/re-entry to an approved further/higher education course and must be from no later than October of that year, and